 Upon termination, the student's registration is canceled.
-Students who are academically eligible for a terminal Ed.M. or C.A.S. must apply for the degree within three years of their termination or withdrawal from the Ed.L.D.
-Program.
+Ed.L.D. students who are academically eligible for a terminal Ed.M. or C.A.S. must apply for the degree within three years of their termination or withdrawal from the program.
 Ph.D. students who have met all requirements for the degree may petition to be awarded a terminal A.M. from GSAS.